How to Get From Mexico City Airport to Mexico City Centre

 Private transport options from Mexico City Centre to Mexico City Airport

-Mexico City Airport to the city centre by Minivan
+Mexico City Airport to Mexico City Centre by Minivan

 You can also go to the city centre from Benito Juarez Airport (MEX) with a shared minivan.